ullenius/spctag/README.md

 ## Character encodings
 Supported character encodings are:

-* utf-8
+* UTF-8
 * latin-1

-The program validates utf-8 tags, invalid tags are parsed as latin-1.
+The program auto-detect character encodings, if text is not valid UTF-8 then latin-1 is used.
 This may result in mojibake.

-Noncharacters in utf-8 are disallowed for security reasons.
+Noncharacters in UTF-8 are disallowed for security reasons.

 * [Which code points are noncharacters?](https://www.unicode.org/faq/private_use.html#noncharacters)